Setup - Repository (limited beta)¶

 betabinary version of Regula.
 Reach out to email@example.com to gain access.
 If you already have Regula installed, skip to step 2.

 Follow steps 2-5 in the Regula docs to install Regula.

-cd into your local repository and switch to the branch you specified in Step 2.2.
+cd into your local repository and switch to the branch you specified.

 4. Run the following command to create a Regula configuration file and replace